mdelamata/CoreDataManager-Swift/README.md

 How to use it?
 ------------

-As simple as copying the file `CoreDataManager.swift`. into your project.
+As simple as copying the file `CoreDataManager.swift` into your project.

 This manager uses the singleton pattern in order to be able of handle different NSManagedObjectContexts per thread automatically.